dhiraj262/Notes/Spring/Spring_Security.md

  - https://medium.com/geekculture/spring-security-authentication-process-authentication-flow-behind-the-scenes-d56da63f04fa
  - https://www.baeldung.com/security-spring

+ - <strong>Spring Security provides the following built in mechanisms for reading a username and password from the HttpServletRequest.</strong>

 ##### Authentication :
  - Authentication is how we verify the identity of who is trying to access a particular resource.
 A common way to authenticate users is by requiring the user to enter a username and password.
 ##### Authorization :